hm-lang/core/proposals/README.md

 ```

 Note that `call` is so generic that you can put any fields that won't actually
 be used in the function call.
-In this, hm-lang will throw at run-time.
+In this, hm-lang will return an error at run-time.

 ```
 Call ;= call() { input(X: "4"), output(Value1: 123), output(Value2: 456) }
-someFunction(Call;) # RUNTIME ERROR since there are no overloads with {Value1, Value2}
+someFunction(Call;) assert()    # returns error since there are no overloads with {Value1, Value2}
 ```

 If compile-time checks are desired, one should use the more specific